oac-tree/sup-mathexpr/doc/index.rst

 Overview
 ~~~~~~~~

-This library provides an interface to expose the functionality of the `exprtk <https://www.partow.net/programming/exprtk/index.html>` mathematical expression parsing and evaluation library to CODAC's SUP.
+This library provides an interface to expose the functionality of the `exprtk <https://www.partow.net/programming/exprtk/index.html>` mathematical expression parsing and evaluation library to CODAC SUP.

 Key Features
 ~~~~~~~~~~~~